thibaudcolas/frontend-starter-kit/docs/job-descriptions.md

 ### Required skills

+Ability to communicate front-end development matters clearly to other team members, clients, and partners.

-Understanding of browser, platform, device, performance and accessibility issues.
+Understanding of browser, platform, device, performance, and accessibility constraints.

 Experience with browser development tools (such as Chrome or FireFox DevTools).

 Working knowledge of the Unix command line and a shell of your choice.

-Advanced HTML and CSS – standards compliance, pattern libraries, templating languages (for instance smarty-syntax languages such as Twig, Jinja2 and Django Templates).
+Advanced HTML and CSS knowledge – standards compliance, pattern libraries.

+Experience with CSS preprocessing (SCSS, PostCSS) and HTML templating.

-Experience with CSS architecture (Block-Element-Modifier and Object-oriented CSS).
+Experience with large-scale CSS architecture (BEM, ITCSS).

-High level of experience with JavaScript (vanilla), and libraries such as jQuery and lodash.
+High level of experience with JavaScript (vanilla).

+Experience with client-side frameworks such as React, Angular, or Backbone.

-Basic understanding of Object-oriented programming.
+Basic understanding of object-oriented and functional programming concepts.

+Familiarity with content management systems or e-commerce platforms.

-Familiarity with version control via Git, and issue trackers, wikis and pull requests with tools like GitHub.
+Familiarity with version control via Git, continuous integration, issue trackers, wikis, and pull request workflows.

-Familiarity with build tools and pre-processors (npm, Gulp, Webpack, Browserify, Sass).
+Familiarity with front-end build tools and task runners (npm, Grunt, Gulp, Webpack, Browserify).

+Familiarity with software testing – unit tests, integration tests.

-Competence in graphic software (Sketch, Photoshop, etc), working with vectors and SVG.
+Working knowledge of graphic software (Illustrator, Sketch, Photoshop), comfortable working with vectors and SVG.

 Eye for detail, understanding of fundamentals of typography.
 Pixels out of place will annoy you.